CakeML/cakeml/how-to.md

     $ make hello.cake
     $ ./hello.cake

-The last line will print `Hello world!` on standard output.
+The last line will print `Hello, World!` on standard output.

 By looking at what the `make` does, you'll see that on the first run it builds the CakeML compiler `cake`, then it runs the CakeML compiler